7 - Give Us a Show Then

 It looked annoyed as the images disappeared, leaving behind an empty wall.

 A young Galen sat next to Elric in an amphitheater fashioned of ancient looking gray stone.
 Pillars rose into the sky, seemingly challenging it to fall.
 The stage, also made of stone, was bare except for a woman in a long green coat.
-She stared downward as she rushed off to sit by a middle-aged man, who hugged her with a smile betraying his deep well of pride.
-A few in the audience clapped enthusiastically, one even standing up as he did, but most were silently disapproving or murmuring discontentantly.
+She stared downward as she left the stage with a middle-aged man, who patted her on the shoulder with a smile betraying his deep well of pride.
+A few in the audience clapped enthusiastically, one even standing up as he did, but most were silently disapproving or murmuring discontentedly.

-The lone figure strode onto the stage clapping with a sort of diplomatic restraint.
+The lone figure strode onto the stage clapping with diplomatic restraint.
 He stopped in the middle of the stage.

 He addressed the audience with an old authority.
-"Yes, thank you.
-That was … complex and … unique.
+"Thank you.
+That was complex and unique.
 And now, will the next initiate please step forward?"

-Galen looked at Elric, who had been silently sitting next to him, his brow furrowed with what Galen always assumed was disapproval.
+Galen looked at Elric, who had been silently sitting next to him, his brow furrowed with what Galen assumed was concentrated disapproval.

-Gravely, Elric commanded, "That is an example of what NOT to do.
+Gravely, Elric commanded, "That is an example of what not to do.
 Keep this in mind when your time comes.
 Do you understand why?"
-Elric studied him.
+Elric turned to hard look at him.